 The dedication and passion of the PAL Robotics team really shines through in this project.
 After a year and a half of hard work, and four different prototypes, the PAL team swiftly developed the final design, manufactured, and officially launched ARI in 2019.

 Combining 3D printing and robotics

 Working on the creation of ARI, Tito and his team turned to 3D printing.
-3D printing in robotics initially focused on building highly customized prototypes, but it has evolved into manufacturing in recent years.
+The use of 3D printing in robotics initially focused on building highly customized prototypes, but has since evolved into manufacturing.
 This journey parallels PAL Robotics’ evolution as a company.
-Specific niches such as social robotics are focusing more on the product concept, without demanding production runs; that is why additive manufacturing has been increasingly fitting into their processes.
+Specific niches such as social robotics are focusing more on the product concept, without demanding production runs; that is why additive manufacturing has been increasingly integrated into their processes.

 Since PAL Robotics started its journey over 15 years ago, Materialise has remained their reliable partner in expanding the synergy between robotics and 3D printing technology.

-- Tito Favaro, the Product Designer at PAL Robotics
+— Tito Favaro, Product Designer at PAL Robotics

-Consistency in quality is another crucial element for PAL Robotics.
-Materialise manufacturing processes enable consistency by making sure each part is created according to high-printing and post-production standards.
+Consistent quality is another crucial element for PAL Robotics.
+Materialise manufacturing processes enable consistency by making sure each part is created according to high printing and post-production standards.

 "It’s crucial for us to have a supplier that doesn't only deliver the printed parts, but that monitors each order and offers effective solutions," says Tito.